How to choose the best mulch for your backyard?

 What is the very best Natural Mulch?

 There are a true number of natural mulches on the market, with hardwood bark mulch, pine straw and old hay hottest.
-Which is the best mulch for the garden?
+Which is the best bagged mulch Columbus Ohio for the garden?

 Using pine straw mulch